 - India: Boats on Land by Janice Pariat (recommended by Instagram's algorithm)

-- Japan: Territory of Light by Yuko Tsushima (recommended by Shannon), also The Pillow Book by Sei Shonagon
+- Japan: Territory of Light by Yuko Tsushima (recommended by Shannon), also The Pillow Book by Sei Shonagon, also Butter: A Novel of Food and Murder by Asako Yuzuki (recommended by Amy)

-- Mexico: Ojos de lagarto by Bernardo Fernández (recommended by a stranger in a bookstore in Mexico City who thought I was interested in scifi because of my terrible Spanish skills)
+- Mexico: Ojos de lagarto by Bernardo Fernández (recommended by a stranger in a bookstore in Mexico City who thought I was interested in specifically scifi books because of my terrible Spanish skills)

 - Morocco: Dreams of Tresspass by Fatima Mernissi (recommended by a stranger in a bookstore in Rabat)